-First of all we should mention the Battle of Norditi in the year 884.
-A battle also known in German language as the Normannenslacht 'Norsemen slaughter' or as the Battle at Hilgenriederbucht ‘Bay of Hilgenried’.
-This battle took place at the Wadden Sea coast near the current town of Norden in region Ostfriesland, East Frisia, in what is now Germany.
-The battle is documented in the Annales Fuldenses, written in the late ninth century, and in the Gesta Hammaburgenis ecclesiae pontifium, written around 1075.
-In this battle more than a staggering ten-thousand Vikings were slaughtered by the Frisians.
-Yes, they did so with some divine help of Bishop Rimbert of Bremen.
-The Wadden Sea must have looked like the yearly festival of Grindadráp 'pilot whale murder' on the Faroe Islands.
-Read our blog post A Theelacht.
-What a great idea! to learn more about this battle, and what it brought the Frisians afterward.
+First of all, we should mention the Battle of Norditi in the year 884.
+A battle also known in German language as the Normannenslacht 'Norsemen slaughter', or as the Battle at Hilgenriederbucht 'Hilgenried bay'.
+This battle took place on the coast of the Wadden Sea near the current town of Norden in region Ostfriesland 'East Frisia' in what is now north-west Germany.
+The battle is documented in the Annales Fuldenses written in the late ninth century, and also in the Gesta Hammaburgenis ecclesiae pontifium, written around 1075.
+In this legendary battle more than a staggering 10,000 Vikings were slaughtered by the Frisians.
+Yes, they did so with some divine help, initiated by bishop Rimbert of Bremen.
+After the battle, the Wadden Sea must have looked like the yearly festival of Grindadráp 'pilot-whale murder' on the Faroes.
+Read our post A Theelacht.
+What a great idea! to learn more about this bloody fight, and also what good it brought the Frisians afterward.

-Maybe the monument with the three standing swords Sverd I fjell ‘Swords in rock’ near the town of Stavanger in Norway does come more into its own when it would be relocated to the tidal marshlands hugging the Wadden Sea.
-Sverd i gjørma 'swords in mud'.
-Let's go through these three swords one by one:
+Maybe, therefore, the monument with the three standing swords Sverd I fjell meaning ‘swords in mountain/rock’ near the town of Stavanger in Norway, does come more into its own when it would be relocated to the tidal marshlands hugging the marshy Wadden Sea of Frisia.
+Sverd i gjørma 'swords in mud', could be the new, more suitable name.

-Sword 1 – The death of Rodulf Haraldsson
+Sword 1 – The death of Rodulf Haraldsson († 873)

-Other names of Rodulf are Rudolf, Rodolph, Rodolb, Rothlaib, Hróðulfr and Hrólfr.
+Other names of Rodulf are: Rudolf, Rodolph, Rodolb, Rothlaib, Hróðulfr and Hrólfr.

-Rodulf died in the district Ostrachia or Ostergau, what is today region Oostergo in province Friesland, the Netherlands in the year 873.
-The location Oostergo is the same area where the Anglo-Saxon archbishop Saint Boniface was slain with an axe by the heathen Frisians in 754.
-You can think of more welcoming places in the world than Oostergo.
-Warlord Rodulf was killed together with five-hundred of his men.
-Not as much as in the Battle of Norditi mentioned above, but still a reasonable score.
-All this according to the Annales Xantenses, written in the late ninth century.
+Rodulf died in the pagus 'district' Ostrachia, also written as Ostergau, of Frisia, what's today region Oostergo of province Friesland in the Netherlands, in the year 873.
+Location Oostergo is the same area where the Anglo-Saxon archbishop Saint Boniface, together with his small army, was slain with an axe by heathen Frisians in 754.
+District Oostergo: you can think of more welcoming places in the world.
+Warlord Rodulf was killed together with 500 of his men.
+Not as many as in the Battle of Norditi mentioned above, but still an acceptable and reasonable score.
+All this according to the Annales Xantenses, written in the late ninth century already.

 Ac non post multum temporis Ruodoldus nepos predicti tiranni, qui transmarinas regiones plurimas regnumque Francorum undique atque Galliam horribiliter et pene totam Fresiam vastavit.
 In eadem regione, in pago Ostrachia ab eadem gente cum quingentis viris agiliter interfectus est et, quamvis baptizatus esset, caninam vitam digna morte finivit.

-And not long after Rodulf, cousin of the aforementioned tiran, who had plundered many lands overseas of the empire of Francia, and in a horrible way had plundered Gaul and most of Frisia.
+And not long after Rodulf, cousin of the aforementioned tyrant, who had plundered many lands overseas of the empire of Francia, and in a horrible way had plundered Gaul and most of Frisia.
 In that same area in the district Oostergo, he and five hundred of his men have been courageously killed by the same people, and despite he was baptized, his canine-like life was ended by a death he deserved.

-Sword 2 – The death of Sigurd Snake-in-the-Eye
+Sword 3 – The death of Sigurd Snake-in-the-Eye († 887)

 Sigefridus vero cum suis verno finiente in Sequanam rediit agens solita et circa autumni tempora Frexiam petiit, ibique interfectus est.

-At the end of spring, Sigurd and his men returned to the River Seine for the regular extortion, and he attacked Frisia around autumn, where he was killed.
+At the end of spring, Sigurd and his men returned to the river Seine for the regular extortion, and he attacked Frisia around autumn, where he was killed.

 Buisman, J. & Engelen, van A.F.V. (ed), Duizend jaar weer, wind en water in de Lage Landen.
 Deel 1: 764 tot 1300 (1995)